kreibaum/pacosako/doc/ml-representation.md

 ### Conversion Pseudocode

-Here is the conversion pseudocode for the traditional `USE_PERSPECTIVE` representation.
+Here is the conversion pseudocode for the traditional `USE_RELATIVE_PERSPECTIVE` representation.
 Extend this as required when using arguments that add more constant layers.

 ```